fieryorc/BedrockServerManager/README.md

 ### Step 4: Run the server manager

 You can now run the program by typing `BedrockServerManager`.
 This will show you the interactive prompt.
 By default the program is set up to back up every 30 minutes.

 ## Command Line options
 You can run `BedrockServerManager -help` to get list of supported options.

+## Troubleshooting
+If you run into issues related to backup, exit the manager, run `git status` and make sure that the directory is clean.
+Once you get the directory to clean state, backup issues should disappear.

+## FAQs
+Q: How to turn loggin on?

+A: Verbose logs are written to %temp% directory.
+Look for recently modified files with name starting with `BedrockServerManager.exe.XXX` or run `dir /OD %temp%\BedrockServerManager.exe.*` to get the log log file list.
+Alternatively, you can also pass --logtostderr flag to print more verbose logging to the console though it can be very distracting.

+## Issues
+Hope you find this useful and like it.
+If you find any issues, please report or send PR.